iamsid47/hackclub/workshops/face-expression-detection/README.md

 print("\n Done creating face data")
 ```

-Here, there will be an input  option when you run the code.
-Now, we will be starting with **0 (Zero)** for anger, **1** for happy, **2** for sad, and so on.
+If we run our code, we will be prompted with an integer type input option.
+We will be starting with **0 (Zero)** for anger, **1** for happy, **2** for sad, and so on.
 This is because when the image naming starts, all the images will be assigned a definite name instead of something random.
 This step is just to ease in the process of training.
 The above code is for images with **anger** as their expression.
 You can do the same for other expressions as well.

 ## Training